simonkaine/lab-13-user-adventure/README.md

 ## User information tracked and results displayed accordingly
 * Grab the Form id and add event listener and prevent default
 * Compile form data using new FormData - console log each option on submit to verify ID was read
+* Get the chosen choice from the choices array inside data
+1. Get the choice id value, now we have the ID
+1. FindById passing in array of choices and choice id value from above

+* Update the user information
+1. Use getUser function
+1. Assign players hp and gold from quest and track to player hp and gold
+1. Set mission result to completed
+1. Save the results in local storage